tdss/dariusztarczynski-neat-blog/src/posts/how-to-get-linkedin-followers-using-emotion-shift-framework.md

 fear  ------- SHIFTS TO ---------->  comforting news "you got it", "all obstacles lead to knowledge" etc

-emotional distance ----SHIFTS TO -------> acceptance and appreciation of a gift
+emotional distance ----SHIFTS TO -------> gift reception

 need to be seen and appreciated ---------- SHIFTS TO --------> being appreciated, baffled, humbled (positively)